Image Credits: Dlumen/shutterstock.com

 According to the World Health Organization, cancer is the second most leading cause of annual deaths worldwide.
 Its strong prevalence means that over 1,700,000 new cases are diagnosed each year in the US alone, with millions of people being treated globally at any given moment.
 A major area of cancer treatment is palliative treatment, which aims to relieve symptoms and side effects and to improve on quality of life.
 Chemotherapy, some targeted treatments, and radiotherapy commonly induce nausea and vomiting as a side-effect.

-In addition, the cancer itself can cause these symptoms, through causing infections, blocking the intestine, interfering with the body’s usual mineral levels or by spreading to the brain.
+In addition, the cancer itself can cause these symptoms through infections, blocking the intestine, interfering with the body’s usual mineral levels or spreading to the brain.
 Currently, a range antiemetic drugs are available to help reduce these side effects, however, these drugs have limitations, and not all patients respond to them.
 The specific impact and interactions these drugs have on the body has not been fully understood.
 Experts were not able to gain a full comprehension of how they impact the body, and for this reason, it has proven difficult to improve on their effectiveness.

 Importance of Electron Microscopy